datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

-### Example 4: Retrieve only the most recent cyclone in India.
+### Example 4: Retrieve just one cyclone in India.

 #### GET Request